 Note: At this point, you can freeze any gnocchi you don't plan to use the same day.
 Cook frozen gnocchi just as fresh—they will just take a bit longer to float to the top of the cooking water.

-- Cook the dumplings, as described for the sample above, in salted water, being careful not to crowd the pot.
+- Cook the dumplings, as described for the sample above, in salted water, being careful not to crowd the pot, and letting them cook for about 30 seconds after they float to the surface.
 Work in batches and keep cooked gnocchi tossed in a bit of butter in a warm oven while you cook the remaining gnocchi.
 Serve with butter and Parmesan, browned butter and sage, this recipe with bacon and ricotta, or your favorite pasta sauce.